chal349/Appointment-Scheduler/README.txt

 The landing screen is the Appointments page.
 Use the navigation bar on the left to open the Customers, Appointments, or Reports screen.

-The additional Report I chose is titled "Customer Schedule".
-Using the combo box you can select any customer in the database to see all appointments they have scheduled - past, present, and future.